cloudflare/cloudflare-docs/content/ddos-protection/tcp-protection/how-to/add-prefix.md

 # Add a prefix

-{{<Aside type="note" header="Before you start">}}
+## Before you start

 Cloudflare recommends that you switch any Advanced TCP Protection rules currently in mitigation mode to monitoring mode before adding a new prefix to Advanced TCP Protection.
+Refer to [Rule settings](/ddos-protection/tcp-protection/rule-settings/#mode) for more information on execution modes.

-{{</Aside>}}
+---

 To add a [prefix](/ddos-protection/tcp-protection/concepts/#prefixes) to Advanced TCP Protection: